 Update 2018: OK, so after 5½ years of living in Andalucía I rescued a dog (Spanish greyhound).
 Her name is Issy (Isabella on Sundays) so now my walking has increased ten-fold.
 And we are both very happy.
 Woof.

-Update 2019: Whilst walking in the campo we found Poppy, she is 5 years old and treats Issy like a daughter.
+Update 2019: Whilst walking in the campo we found Poppy, she is also a greyhound.
+She’s 5 years old and treats Issy like a daughter.